sorbet/sorbet/website/docs/faq.md

 [RBI files](rbi.md) which are used to type check millions of lines of production Ruby code every day.

-From all of this, we have every reason to believe that all users of Sorbet will have a smooth transition to Ruby 3:
+From all of this, we have every reason to believe that users of Sorbet will have a smooth transition to Ruby 3:

 - You will be able to either keep using Sorbet's RBI syntax or switch to using RBS syntax.